Cinderella (1950 film): Story development

 By the late 1940s, Disney's involvement during production had shrunken noticeably.
 As he was occupied with trains and the filming of Treasure Island (1950), the directors were left to exercise their own judgment more on details.
 Although Disney no longer held daily story meetings, the three directors still communicated with him by mailing him memoranda, scripts, Photostats of storyboards, and acetates of soundtrack recordings while he was in England for two and a half months during the summer of 1949.
 When Disney did not respond, work resumed and then had to be undone when he did.
 In one instance, when Disney returned to the studio on August 29, he reviewed Luske's animation sequences and ordered numerous minor changes, as well as a significant reworking of the film's climax.
 Production was finished by October 13, 1949.

 Casting

-Mack David and Jerry Livingston had asked Ilene Woods to sing on several demo recordings of the songs.
-They had previously known her from her eponymous radio show, which was broadcast on ABC.
-The show featured fifteen minutes of music, in which David and Livingston had their music presented.
+Nearly 380 applicants were auditioned for the role of Cinderella.
+In March 1948, The Hollywood Reporter announced that singer Jeannie McKeon had been signed to voice the character, but eventually the deal did not work out.
+That same month, Ilene Woods announced on national radio that she had been cast as Cinderella.
+She got involved with the project when she did a favor to its songwriters Mack David and Jerry Livingston, who had known Woods from working with her on her eponymous ABC radio program.
+They asked Woods to sing on demo recordings of several songs they had written for the film, which were then presented to Walt Disney.
 Two days later, Woods received a telephone call from Disney, with whom she immediately scheduled an interview.
 Woods recalled in an interview with the Los Angeles Times, "We met and talked for a while, and he said, 'How would you like to be Cinderella?'," to which she agreed.

 For the role of Lucifer, a studio representative asked June Foray if she could provide the voice of a cat.
 "Well, I could do anything," recalled Foray, "So he hired me as Lucifer the cat in Cinderella".